Dee Henderson

 Dee Henderson is an American author of Christian fiction novels within the inspirational romantic suspense genre; she has won various awards for her writing and been on The New York Times Best Seller list.

 Personal life

 Dee Henderson is a lifelong inhabitant of Illinois, currently residing in Springfield.
 She is the daughter of a pastor and started writing as a child.
 Henderson graduated from the University of Illinois in 1988 with a B.S. in computer science and worked for a decade as an engineer before starting to publish professionally.
 She started writing fiction for publication in 1996.
 Henderson is single and enjoys painting, reading, walking around her subdivision, and spending time with her dogs.
-She still attends church at her childhood church.
+She still attends her childhood church.
 Publishers Weekly described Henderson one of the "bestselling and perennial favorites" published by Bethany House, a division of Baker Publishing Group.